Parambassis

 Parambassis is a genus of freshwater fish in the Asiatic glassfish family Ambassidae of order Perciformes.
 The type species is the Iridescent glassy perchlet (Ambassis apogonoides).
-These fishes originate mostly from Southeast Asia, but the species range across the Indomalayan and Australasian realms, from Pakistan, China and India south through Indonesia, New Guinea and Australia.
-Although primiarly found in fresh water, a few species can also be seen in brackish water.
+These fishes originate mostly from Southeast Asia, but the species range across the Indomalayan and Australasian realms, from Pakistan, China and India south through Indonesia and New Guinea.
+Although primarily found in fresh water, a few species can also be seen in brackish water.
 The Parambassis species range in maximum size from 4-24 cm, but they are similar in appearance, with a lozenge-shaped form, typical perciform fins, and semitransparent or transparent body.
-Several of the species are common food fish in local markets, and some (most notably the Indian glassy perchlet) are kept as aquarium fish.
+Several of the species are common food fish in local markets, and some are kept as aquarium fish.

 Species

-There are currently 19 currently recognized species in this genus:
+There are currently 9 currently recognized species in this genus: